Child trust fund: Investment options

 CTF funds can be transferred between providers.
 Rules for transfers are similar to those for Individual Savings Accounts – customers should inform the new provider they wish to use and they will undertake the move.
 No penalty or fee can be imposed for transferring the account, except for the cost of selling shares (such as dealing charges) in equity accounts.

 Abolition

-On 24 May 2010, the Chancellor of the Exchequer George Osborne MP and Chief Secretary to the Treasury David Laws MP announced that the £250 top up payments into the child trust fund would cease in August 2010, with no payments for newborns from the end of 2010.
+On 24 May 2010, the Chancellor of the Exchequer George Osborne and Chief Secretary to the Treasury David Laws announced that the £250 top up payments into the child trust fund would cease in August 2010, with no payments for newborns from the end of 2010.
 The Savings Accounts and Health in Pregnancy Grant Act 2010 facilitates the abolition of the fund.